 Two truths: Preschool science is a thing of beauty and preschoolers love to eat snacks.
-That makes snack time preschool science experiments a perfect fit for curious little ones.
-Little kids get to explore but you don’t really need anything fancier than a normal snack!
+That makes exploring floating and sinking with snack time foods a preschool science experiment for curious little ones.
+Your child gets to explore but you don’t really need anything fancier than a normal snack!

 Even the least scientific among us can do science with little kids.
 They are doing it already all on their own!

 Preschool Scientific Method

 Think about it and you can watch science in action at any given time with kids.

 This is a preschool version I’ve made of the scientific method big kids learn about at school.
 How often have you seen your child do exactly this cycle?

 For example, we went to a new playground this morning.
 I watched my 2 year old look at a new obstacle of pretend tree stumps as a way to get down from a platform and could imagine this little thoughts going through this cycle exactly based on his actions!!

 He tilted his little head to the side obviously thinking about what to do: “Can I do that?” and “Can I reach?”

 He must’ve guessed he could make it to the first stump because he grabbed the bars at the opening and started to step out – much to this mama’s worry because it was actually a bit high and I wasn’t sure it was small enough a gap!!

 He did a couple little tries first with one foot then the other, but obviously wasn’t as able as he originally thought.